 The 2018 Voula Field School dates are: January 8 -27, 2018.
 Students should plan to arrive in Athens and check-in on Friday, January 5.

 This is an INTENSIVE course with a total of 22 classroom contact hours,12 hours of lab-work and teaching plus 45 hours of supervised participation on-site.
+For more Information go to the Voula Field School Course Page.

 Participation in this three-week course requires the payment of a fee of $1200, which covers the cost of the archaeological field work, lectures, visits to related sites, and housing in CYA apartments.
+More information on fees.